 The Schroeder School has a variety of unique programs that provide opportunities for students to engage in impactful experiential learning.

-“I was involved in the LEAD Forward program, which helped me increase and develop my leadership style and characteristics,” a 2018 alum told us.
-“The program gave unique experiences with a retreat focused on leadership development and opportunities to have access to high ranking individuals such as C-Suite executives.”
+“I was involved in the LEAD Forward program, which helped me increase and develop my leadership style and characteristics,” an alum told us.
+“The program gave unique experiences with a retreat focused on leadership development and opportunities to have access to high-ranking individuals such as C-Suite executives.”

 Another experiential learning program is the CFA Institute Research Challenge – an annual global competition with mentoring and intensive training in financial analysis and professional ethics.
 The competition is structured around local, regional, and global rounds as students are tested on analytic, valuation, and presentation skills.